Lindelani21/Machine-Learning/NLP Project/README.md

+# NLP

-This project was completed using a python notebook to make thing modular as compared to a python script file
+## This project was completed using a python notebook to make thing modular as compared to a python script file
+### The instructions are as follows:
 1.EDA Expansion:
 Explore the most common words in fake and real headlines using separate word clouds or bar plots.
 What patterns can you observe?